We're investing in 20 Trans+ Creatives to help us mark the third Trans+ History Week in 2026, by making official content.

 We'll be matching Illustrators up with the seven successful journalists to bring their history stories to life in an illustration

-• You'll bring to life a history story told in an article by one of our commissioned journalists and writers.
+- You'll bring to life a historical story told in an article by one of our commissioned journalists and writers.

-• It will primarily designed for the article in a landscape format, with a 'safe' portrait area for social media use.
-It will be used in other Trans+ History Week and QueerAF marketing materials.
+- It will primarily designed for the article in a landscape format, with a 'safe' portrait area for social media use.

-• We'll use the illustrations in campaigns for the week on socials, alongside the articles and, like last year, on billboards and massive screen places like Outernet, elevating your work and credits across national media.
+- The fee will grant us a perpetual license to use the work, alongside promoting the article and the initiative on QueerAF and Trans+ History Week platforms.
+You'll retain the IP and your moral rights.
+It will see the illustrations used in campaigns for the week on social media, alongside the articles and, like last year, on billboards and massive screen places like Outernet, elevating your work and credits across national media.

 To pitch, you'll need to provide some examples of previous work and answer a couple of questions on what this opportunity will mean for you and why you're passionate about Trans+ History.